FENGGENYU/CVPR2019_PartNet/README.md

 ### Intruduction

-We opt for top-down recursive decomposition and develop the first deep learning model for hierarchical segmentation of 3D shapes, based on recursive neural networks.
+Deep learning approaches to 3D shape segmentation are typically formulated as a multi-class labeling problem.
+Existing models are trained for a fixed set of labels, which greatly limits their flexibility and adaptivity.
+We opt for topdown recursive decomposition and develop the first deep learning model for hierarchical segmentation of 3D shapes, based on recursive neural networks.
 Starting from a full shape represented as a point cloud, our model performs recursive binary decomposition, where the decomposition network at all nodes in the hierarchy share weights.
 At each node, a node classifier is trained to determine the type (adjacency or symmetry) and stopping criteria of its decomposition.
+The features extracted in higher level nodes are recursively propagated to lower level ones.
+Thus, the meaningful decompositions in higher levels provide strong contextual cues constraining the segmentations in lower levels.
+Meanwhile, to increase the segmentation accuracy at each node, we enhance the recursive contextual feature with the shape feature extracted for the corresponding part.
+Our method segments a 3D shape in point cloud into an unfixed number of parts, depending on the shape complexity, showing strong generality and flexibility.
+It achieves the stateof- the-art performance, both for fine-grained and semantic segmentation, on the public benchmark and a new benchmark of fine-grained segmentation proposed in this work.
+We also demonstrate its application for fine-grained part refinements in image-to-shape reconstruction.

 ### Dependencies